joebritt/usb2cmi_lightpen/README.md

   - Video RCA jack and USB connector are routed to a panel that mounts to the CMI bottom pan
   - laser-cut "ears" attach to the interface board and let it occupy an unused CMI slot

+The CMI Series I and II have a slightly different connection to the front panel board.
+On those machines, an adapter board is used to convert to a IIX-style connector that the interface board can connect to.